-Here $H^e_0$ is the unperturbed single-particle electronic Hamiltonian with Bloch basis computed from first-principles, with (Kohn-Sham) Density-Functional Theory (KS-DFT) in current study. $i=(\kvec,s)$, combined index for $\kvec$ point and bands, and $c_i$, $c^\dagger_i$ are electron annihilation and creation operators. $H^b_0$ is the unperturbed boson Hamiltonian, where $a_m$ and $a_m^\dagger$ are boson (phonon and photon) annihilation and creation operators, and $m=(\qvec,p)$ represents a specific boson mode with momentum $\qvec$ and polarization $p$, computed from first-principles density-functional perturbation theory (DFPT)~\cite{Baroni2001}.
-The interaction Hamiltonian is
+is a sum of three terms: (i) $H^e_0$ is the unperturbed single-particle electronic Hamiltonian with a Bloch basis computed from first-principles Kohn-Sham Density-Functional Theory (KSDFT) and $c_i=c_{\kvec,s}$ annihilates an electron with wavevector $\kvec$ and band label $s$. (ii) $H^b_0$ is the unperturbed boson Hamiltonian, and $a_m$ annihilates a boson (phonon or photon) with mode index $m$. (iii) The interaction Hamiltonian is